Lifetime ISA (LISA) – how they work & best providers

 - Interest paid – Annually

-- How to open/access – Open online, manage online, by phone or post.
+- How to open/access – Online.

 Best stocks and shares Lifetime ISAs